srsuttiratana/I-Kissed-A-Squirrel-and-I-Liked-It/README.md

 'C:\Amazon\Lumberyard\1.1.0.0\dev\SamplesProject\Objects'. <br>
 7. Download Diner from the Levels folder and place that folder in <br>
 the Levels folder in the SamplesProject.<br>

+EDIT: It does not appear that steps 5-7 work.
+Sarah is trying to find a solution right now <br>
+and will let you guys know! <br>